Food Health Lifestyle

 Types of Sprouts

 Sprouts can come from many plants.
-Some of the most commonly found ones include those made from:
+Some of the most commonly found sprouts include those made from:

 • Nuts and seeds, such as almond, radish, alfalfa, pumpkin, and sunflower seeds

-• Beans and peas, such as lentils, chickpeas, soybeans, mung beans, kidney beans, and green peas
+• Beans and legumes, such as lentils, chickpeas, soybeans, mung beans, kidney beans, and green peas

 • Grains, such as quinoa, oats, Kamut, amaranth, and brown rice